Negronii/MyNotes/uni-subjects/COMP90050ADBS/readme.md

 ## Fault Tolerance by Voting

-Fault tolerance in database systems can be achieved through voting mechanisms.
-There are two main types of voting mechanisms: Failvote and Failfast.

 ### Failvote

 In a Failvote system, a majority agreement is needed to accept an action, such as a read or write operation.
 For instance, if we start with 10 devices, the system works as long as 6 of them are working.
 An action is accepted when 6 or more devices agree on the decision.
 The system stops functioning when the 5th device fails, as there cannot be 6 devices agreeing on the decision.